-There is a designated Quality Improvement Organization for serving Medicare beneficiaries in each state.
-For Oregon, the Quality Improvement Organization is called KEPRO - Oregon's Quality Improvement
+There is a designated Quality Improvement Organization for serving Medicare beneficiaries in each state.For Oregon, the Quality Improvement Organization is called Acentra Health.

-Organization.

-KEPRO - Oregon's Quality Improvement Organization has a group of doctors and other health care professionals who are paid by Medicare to check on and help improve the quality of care for people with Medicare.
-KEPRO - Oregon's Quality Improvement Organization is an independent organization.
+Acentra Health has a group of doctors and other health care professionals who are paid by Medicare to check on and help improve the quality of care for people with Medicare.
+Acentra Health is an independent organization.
 It is not connected with our plan.

-You should contact KEPRO - Oregon's Quality Improvement Organization in any of these situations:
+You should contact Acentra Health in any of these situations: